FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/d/compute_instance_v2.html.md

     The block_device object structure is documented below.
 * `scheduler_hints` - The scheduler with hints on how the instance should be launched.
     The available hints are described below.
-* `tags` - The key/value pairs to associate with the instance.
+* `tags` - The tags of the instance in key/value format.
+* `metadata` - The metadata of the instance in key/value format.
 * `status` - The status of the instance.

 The `network` block supports: